ThinkThoughtThunk/Learning-Algorithms.old/README.md

-# For personal use
+# Learning Algorithms

-Made when learning to code.
+## (Old project from the dark ages)

-Repo to put javascript implementations of classic algorithms.
+I made this repo to store some of my re-implementations of classic algorithms when I was first learning to code.